Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Tropical points and webs

-A \textit{web (possibly with boundary)} $W$ in $\widehat{S}$ \cite[\S 8.1]{DouglasArxiv20} is an oriented trivalent graph embedded in $\widehat{S}$ such that: \begin{itemize} \item the boundary $\partial W = W \cap (\partial \widehat{S} - m_b)$ of the web lies on the boundary of the surface (minus the marked points) and may be nonempty, in which case its boundary points are required to be monovalent vertices; \item the three edges of $W$ at an internal vertex are either all oriented in or all oriented~out; \item we allow that $W$ have components homeomorphic to the circle, called \textit{loops}, which do not contain any vertices; \item we allow that $W$ have components homeomorphic to the closed interval, called \textit{arcs}, which have exactly two vertices on $\partial \widehat{S} - m_b$ and do not have any internal vertices. \end{itemize} Webs are considered up to \textit{parallel equivalence}, meaning related either by an ambient isotopy of $\widehat{S} - m_b$ or a homotopy in $\widehat{S} - m_b$ exchanging two ``parallel'' loop (resp. arc) components of $W$ bounding an embedded annulus (resp. rectangle, two of whose sides are contained in $\partial \widehat{S} - m_b$, as in Figure \ref{fig:boundary-parallel-move}).
+\begin{definition} A \emph{web (possibly with boundary)} $W$ in $\widehat{S}$ \cite[Section $9.1$]{DouglasArxiv20} is an oriented trivalent graph embedded in $\widehat{S}$ such that: \begin{enumerate}[label=\textnormal{(\Roman*)}] \item the boundary $\partial W = W \cap (\partial \widehat{S} - m_b)$ of the web lies on the boundary of the surface (minus the marked points) and may be nonempty, in which case its boundary points are required to be monovalent vertices; \item the three edges of $W$ at an internal vertex are either all oriented in or all oriented out; \item we allow $W$ to have components homeomorphic to the circle, called \emph{loops}, which do not contain any vertices; \item we allow $W$ to have components homeomorphic to the closed interval, called \emph{arcs}, which have exactly two vertices on $\partial \widehat{S} - m_b$ and do not have any internal vertices. \end{enumerate} Webs are considered up to \emph{parallel equivalence}, meaning related either by an ambient isotopy of $\widehat{S} - m_b$ or a homotopy in $\widehat{S} - m_b$ exchanging two `parallel' loop (resp. arc) components of $W$ bounding an embedded annulus (resp. rectangle, two of whose sides are contained in $\partial \widehat{S} - m_b$, as in Figure \ref{fig:boundary-parallel-move}).

-A \textit{face} of a web $W$ \cite[\S 8.1]{DouglasArxiv20} is a contractible component of the complement $W^c \subset \widehat{S}$. \textit{Internal} (resp. \textit{external}) faces are those not intersecting (resp. intersecting) the boundary $\widehat{S} - m_b$.
-A face with $n$ sides (counted with multiplicity, and including sides on the boundary $\partial \widehat{S} - m_b$) is called a \textit{$n$-face}.
+A \emph{face} of a web $W$ \cite[Section $9.1$]{DouglasArxiv20} is a contractible component of the complement $W^c \subset \widehat{S}$. \emph{Internal} (resp. \emph{external}) faces are those not intersecting (resp. intersecting) the boundary $\partial \widehat{S} - m_b$.
+A face with $n$ sides (counted with multiplicity, and including sides on the boundary $\partial \widehat{S} - m_b$) is called a \emph{$n$-face}.
 Internal faces always have an even number of sides.
-An \textit{external H-4-face} is an external 4-face limiting to a single component of $W$ (there is only one type of external 2- or 3-face).
+An \emph{external H-4-face} is an external 4-face limiting to a single component of $W$ (there is only one type of external 2- or 3-face).